Prag8855/aab/content/guides/renew-german-freelance-visa.md

 ## Required documents

-Bring these documents to your visa interview.
+Include these documents in your application.
 [The official list of documents](https://service.berlin.de/dienstleistung/324288/en/) is not complete. *Ausländerbehörde* employees often ask for things that are not in this list.

+Use PDF files or photos.
+Don't use Word documents or other file formats.
+Put dates on all your documents.
+Print everything on A4 paper.
+Do not staple the pages together.

 - [ ] **Appointment confirmation**
     This document shows you where to go for your appointment.
 It also shows your waiting number (*Vorgangsnummer*).
 You must have this document to enter the *Ausländerbehörde*.